oneryalcin/PyGoBGP/README.md

 # NOTES
-This library is not a production grade library yet and not tested properly.
+This library is not definitely a production grade library yet and not tested properly.
 Under development and highly likely I will only develop the needed features.
-All contributions are welcomed.
+Having said that all contributions are welcomed.

 # Appendix A (Populating Python GoBGP gRPC files)